 Our Analysis and Test Results

-Along with the Spark Blaze, this model uses a slider pin to secure the binding into touring and riding modes.
-Unlike the Blaze, the Light Rail's slider pin is smaller, and secured with a latch that lives just under the front of the binding.
-This location is tight and can be difficult to reach with gloves on, making transitions a more challenging, especially when it is cold.
-The slider pin is secured with a wire to the binding; this is to prevent the pin from getting lost during transitions.
-The wire occasionally gets in the way of the pin moving freely and therefore must be adjusted.
+The Light Rail uses a slider pin to secure the binding into touring and riding mode.
+The slider pin is smaller than other pin-based bindings and is secured with a thin metal bar that runs the length of the pin.
+The open part of the wire that seats to the end of the pin is hard to disengage with gloves on.
+This location is tight and can be difficult to reach with gloves on, making transitions more challenging, especially when it is cold.
+The slider pin is secured with a coated wire to the binding; this is to prevent the pin from getting lost during transitions.
+The wire is rather short occasionally gets in the way of the pin moving freely and therefore must be adjusted.